Calibrating the MATILDA framework#

 Unfortunately, both default datasets are limited to High Mountain Asia (HMA).
 For study sites in other areas, please consult other sources and manually add the target values for calibration in the appropriate code cells.
 We are happy to include additional datasets as long as they are available online and can be integrated into the workflow.

-… reduce the number of calibration parameters based the global sensitivity.
+... reduce the number of calibration parameters based on global sensitivity.
 We will return to this topic later in this notebook.

 For now, we will demonstrate how to use the SPOT features and then continue with a parameter set from a large HPC optimization run.
 If you need help implementing the routine on your HPC, consult the SPOTPY documentation and contact us if you encounter problems.